Safe treats for horses: your essential guide | Horse & Hound

 If you compete in affiliated competitions or under FEI rules, then you need to take extra care to ensure your treats will not cause your horse to return a positive test for a prohibited substance.

-“Some people like to share a little piece of chocolate or biscuit with their horse, but riders competing in affiliated competitions should be aware that this could lead to a positive test for a prohibited substance,” advises Olivia Colston MSc.
+“Some people like to share a little piece of chocolate or biscuit with their horse, but riders competing in affiliated competitions should be aware that this could lead to a positive test for a prohibited substance,” advises Olivia Colston.

+Would you like to read Horse & Hound’s independent journalism without any adverts?
+Join Horse & Hound Plus today and you can read all articles on HorseandHound.co.uk completely ad-free.